 The Difference Between Thread Counts

 So how do you go about selecting the right thread count for your Egyptian cotton sheets?
 Ultimately there’s no one right answer when it comes to bedding selection, and the right thread count is whichever one you prefer.
-However, experts tend to agree that the middle to high-range thread counts are the best for a comfortable, breathable night’s rest.
-In general, we recommend opting for sheets with counts between 300 and 800.
-You may want to avoid counts of 100 or 200, as those can be rougher to the touch.
-On the other hand, sheets with a count of 1000 or more likely contain lower-quality multi-ply threads that aren’t as soft.
+In general, we recommend opting for sheets that provide high quality threads, rather than exceptionally large thread counts.
+You may want to avoid counts of 1000 or more likely contain lower-quality multi-ply threads that aren’t as soft.

 What is the Ideal Thread Count for Egyptian Cotton Sheets?

-To maximize comfort and achieve the best night’s rest, we recommend choosing sheets with a thread count between 300 and 800.
-Additionally, customers should do their research, seeking out bedding made from extra-long staple, small diameter Egyptian cotton.
+To maximize comfort and achieve the best night’s rest, we recommend choosing sheets made with superior fibers and avoid looking to thread count for quality.
+Customers should do their research, seeking out bedding made from extra-long staple, small diameter Egyptian cotton.
 Exceptionally fine and delightfully durable, certified Giza cotton sheets maintain their strength and comfort for years and hold up through hundreds of washes.
 When you choose high-end single-ply yarn, you can feel confident knowing you’ll get a great night’s sleep and wake feeling refreshed and ready to face the day.

 What To Look For When Buying Sheets